brett8883/DJI_Super-Patcher/readme.md

 A special thanks to jezzab and the jezzab/DUMLdore application https://github.com/jezzab/DUMLdore a full copy of which is included in Super-Patcher and without it Super-Patcher would not be possible.

-Thanks to mefisto for his https://github.com/o-gs/dji-firmware-tools and tutoring me on how to use them.
+Thanks to Mefistotelis for his https://github.com/o-gs/dji-firmware-tools and tutoring me on how to use them.

 Thanks to cs2000 and his DankDroneDownloader https://github.com/cs2000/DankDroneDownloader without which this project would have been much more difficult or impossible.
 Also thanks to cs2000 for hosting the custom flight controller files and providing continued mentoring.